Leorio/DataDev/AppDocumentation.md

 This Shiny web application is meant as data analysis on the USCrudes data within the Applied Econometrics Package (AER) in R. This dataset contains Cross-sectional data originating from 99 US oil field postings states.
-It consists of a dataframe which contains 99 observations on 3 variables, containing USD oil price per barrel, degree of API and sulphur in %.
+It consists of a dataframe which contains 99 observations on 3 variables, containing USD oil price per barrel(USCrudes), degree of API(gravity) and sulphur in %(sulphur).
 In the App it is possible to do various two-dimensional regressions.
 The following choices can be made:
 - Linear: This is the ordinary linear regression
 - Loess: Smooth non-parametric regression